-The growth areas in many cases and the overall increase are seen primarily as a result of comparisons with the Covid-19 budget of fiscal year 2022/2023 when the OUR's operations were restricted, corrections of previously understated amounts (e.g., group life and group health insurance expenses), anticipated Jamaican dollar depreciation, and relatively high inflation expectations that would cause various rates (e.g., consultancy, security guard, audit and legal fees) for professional services to increase.
+The growth areas in many cases and the overall increase are seen primarily as a result of comparisons with the Covid-19 budget of fiscal year 2022/2023 when the OUR's operations were restricted, corrections of previously understated budget amounts (e.g., group life and group health insurance expenses), anticipated Jamaican dollar depreciation, and inflationary adjustments that would cause various rates (e.g., consultancy, security guard, audit and legal fees) for professional services to increase.

-The funding from internal resources over the years have been used to reduce the fees that are charged to the regulated entities and this amount shows a significant increase in the proposed budget, growing from \$90.5M to \$121.0M, or 33.7%, in order to keep the regulatory fee increase below 10% as the OUR demonstrates in a practical way, its understanding of the need to keep the fees charged to the utilities to a minimum, knowing these fees are ultimately passed on to consumers.
+In addition to providing rebates to the major regulated entities based on regular reviews of its funding status, the OUR has used funds from internal resources over the years to supplement the fees that are charged to finance its operations.
+For the current year, the amount shows a significant increase as reflected in the proposed budget, growing from \$169.4M in the last budget to \$354.4M, an increase of \$185.0M or 109.2%.
+The effect of this to keep the regulatory fee increase below 10% as the OUR demonstrates in a practical way, its understanding of the need to keep the fees charged to the utilities to a minimum, knowing these fees are ultimately passed on to consumers.